olenahnyp/lab1_task2/README.md

 - these places are related to the movies that were shot there in the year the user gives us
 - icons on the map have information about what year it was and how many movies were shot in that place

+## Layers on the map
+1) The map.
+2) Your location.
+3) Top ten movies filmed closest to your location.

 ### User location example
 ![user location](https://user-images.githubusercontent.com/116520570/219592828-0b81d496-d6aa-43e1-859b-4b9312982527.png)